 - 2.1 The child's welfare is of paramount importance.
 Our school will establish and maintain an ethos where pupils feel secure, are encouraged to talk, are listened to and are safe.
 Children at our school will be able to talk freely to any member of staff at our school if they are worried or concerned about something. - 2.2 Everyone who comes into contact with children and their families has a role to play in safeguarding children.
 We recognise that staff at our school play a particularly important role as they are in a position to identify concerns early and provide help for children to prevent concerns from escalating.
 All staff are advised to maintain an attitude of 'it could happen here' where safeguarding is concerned.
 When concerned about the welfare of a child, staff members must always act in the best interests of the child. - 2.3 All staff and regular visitors will, through training and induction, know how to recognise indicators of concern, how to respond to a disclosure from a child and how to record and report this information.
 We will not make promises to any child and we will not keep secrets.
 Every child will know what the adult will have to do with any information they have chosen to disclose. - 2.4 Throughout our curriculum we will provide activities and opportunities for children to develop the skills they need to identify risks and stay safe.
 This will also be extended to include material that will encourage our children to develop essential life skills.
 The teaching of PSHE, Science and Computing enable pupils to identify and assess risks which could impact on their well-being and safety.
 We strive to keep our curriculum current and adjust our teaching in line with developments in both our local and global society.
 Opportunities include visits from professionals from different areas of society such as medical, legal, religious and charitable organisations.
-These visits ensure pupils are aware of where they can go to seek help and advice.

-2.5 At all times we will work in partnership and endeavour to establish effective working relationships with parents, carers and colleagues from other agencies in line with Working Together to Safeguard Children (2018) and Local Safeguarding Partners' Procedures.
+These visits ensure pupils are aware of where they can go to seek help and advice. - 2.5 At all times we will work in partnership and endeavour to establish effective working relationships with parents, carers and colleagues from other agencies in line with Working Together to Safeguard Children (2018) and Local Safeguarding Partners' Procedures.

-3. ROLES AND RESPONSIBILITIES
+SECTION 3.
+ROLES AND RESPONSIBILITIES

 Role Name Contact Details

-Designated Linda Hall 0191 2720239
+Designated Linda Hall 0191 272 0239

-Safeguarding Lead linda.hall@moorside.newcastle.sch.uk
+Safeguarding Linda.hall@moorside.newcastle.sch.uk

-(DSL)
+Lead (DSL)

-Deputy DSL Siobhan Rowe 0191 2720239
+Deputy DSL Siobhan 0191 272 0239

-Via office email:

-Siobhan.rowe@moorside.newcastle.sch.uk
+Rowe Siobhan.rowe@moorside.newcastle.sch.uk

-Deputy DSL Nikki Harris 0191 2720239

-Nikki.harris@moorside.newcastle.sch.uk

-Named Jane Dube Via office email:
+Named Jane Via school office email:

-Safeguarding Governor admin@moorside.newcastle.sch.uk
+Safeguarding Dube admin@moorside.newcastle.sch.uk

+Governor

-Chair of Governors Pauline Via office email:
+Chair of Pauline Via school office email@

-Piddington admin@moorside.newcastle.sch.uk
+Governing Piddington admin@moorside.newcastle.sch.uk

+Body